adCenter -

 Canonical Tag -

-A canonical tag tells (most) search engines which page is preferred when two URLs are similar or duplicate.
-In most instances this tag is used when you have products or content that is accessible by multiple URLs or in some cases, even websites.
-The tag is part of the HTML head code using the attribute rel=canonical.
+search engines which page is preferred when two URLs are similar or duplicate.
+In most instances, this tag is used when you have products or content that is accessible by multiple URLs or in some cases, even multiple websites.
+The tag is part of the

 Cascading Style Sheet (CSS) -

-Defines how HTML elements such as layout, colors, & fonts will be displayed.
-External style sheets can be stored in CSS files which allow for faster loading pages, smaller file sizes, and other benefits for visitors, search engines, and designers.
+HTML elements such as layout, colors, & fonts will be displayed.
+External style sheets can be stored in CSS files, which allows for faster loading pages, smaller file sizes, and other benefits for visitors,

 Categories -

-Words or phrases used to organize blog posts and other pieces of information, such as albums for photos.
-Categories are generally broader than tags and used in instances when there will generally be multiple posts or other data points per category.
+Words or phrases that used to organize blog posts and other pieces of information, such as albums for photos.
+Categories are generally broader than

 ccTLD -